Walter Robinson (artist)

 Walter Rossiter Robinson III (July 18, 1950 – February 9, 2025), also known as Mike Robinson, was an American painter, publisher, art curator, and art writer, based in New York City.
 He was called a Neo-pop painter, as well as a member of the 1980s Pictures Generation.
 Robinson was the subject of the 632 page book A Kiss Before Dying: Walter Robinson – A Painter of Pictures and Arbiter of Critical Pleasures by Richard Milazzo published in 2021 with an Italian translation by Ginevra Quadrio Curzio.
+In 2025, Robinson was bestowed a posthumous doctorate degree in Fine Art from the New York Academy of Art, who also created The Walter Robinson Scholarship in his name.

 Background

 Robinson was born in Wilmington, Delaware, on July 18, 1950, and was raised in Tulsa, Oklahoma.
 He moved to New York City to attend Columbia University in 1968.
 Subsequently, he graduated from the Whitney Independent Study Program in 1973.
 He lived in SoHo in the 1970s and on Ludlow Street on the Lower East Side in the 1980s and 1990s, and lived uptown with a studio in Long Island City in Queens.